s2010595014/clc3-project/test.md

 supports many deployment strategies, including bluegreen, rolling updates, canary, and highlander with easy rollbacks.

+ #### Architecture

 - Deck: A browser-based UI and frontend service for Spinnaker.

 - Gate: An API gateway; all microservices of Spinnaker communicate with each other via this gateway.

 - Orca: An orchestration engine responsible for all ad hoc operations.
 This microservice is also responsible for persisting information about pipeline execution.

 - CloudDriver: Responsible for establishing the connection to cloud providers and caching all deployed resources.
 It is the main service for integration with cloud providers.

 - Front50: Responsible for persisting metadata in applications, pipelines, projects, and notifications.

 - Rosco: Responsible for baking immutable VM images, such as GCE images, AWS AMI, and so on, that will be deployed to a specific cloud.
 It uses the Packer tool to create the VM images.

 - Igor: Used to connect with CI tools like Jenkins or Travis CI.
 It allows Jenkins/Travis CI stages to be used in its own pipeline.
 Without this service, you could not integrate with any CI tool.

 - Echo: Used for sending the notification through Slack, email, or SMS and responsible for all incoming WebHooks, like GitHub to Spinnaker.

 - Fiat: Responsible for user authorization in Spinnaker.
   It is used to query user permissions for application and service accounts.

 - Kayenta: Responsible for automated canary analysis for spinnaker.

 - Halyard: A configuration service for Spinnaker that maintains the lifecycle of these services during Spinnaker startups, updates, and rollbacks.